Portuguese Water Dog Breed Info

 Health

-The Portuguese Water Dog is healthy, but like all breeds, it may be prone to certain health conditions.
+The Portuguese Water Dog is healthy, but like all breeds, it may be prone to certain health conditions such as allergies to food, skin irritation, ear infections, dental issues, and obesity.
 It's important to research how common these conditions are in Portuguese Water Dogs, how they affect your dog, and the signs to watch for.

 Lifespan